saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Description
-In this exercise, you’ll learn how
+In this exercise, you’ll learn how to integrate business and ESRI GIS data at the data level.
+This integrated data will be consumed in SAP Analytics Cloud.

 * XXXXXX